samadeusfp/alarmBasedPrescriptiveProcessMonitoring/README.md

 ### Single Mechanism Prescriptive Process Monitoring Systems
 - optimize_threshold.py - Is the basic thresholding system, with one threshold for the probability.
 This scriptes is the script to train the system, with test_optimized_threshold.py being the corresponding script to generate the results
 - optimize_fire_delay.py - Is the thresholding system using a probability threshold and a fire delay threshold.
 This scriptes is the script to train the system, with test_fire_delay.py being the corresponding script to generate the results
 - optimize_2_thresholds_prefix.py - Is the thresholding system with 2 thresholds depending on the prefix.
+The prefix that inflicts the change between both thresholds is trained.
 The corresponding script to run the system is test_2_threholds_prefix.py
+- test_2_thresholds_set_prefixes.py - Sets 2 different threshold of the 2 first prefixes.
+The last threshold is valid for all following prefixes. test_2_thresholds_set_prefixes.py generates the respective results
+- optimize_3_thresholds_prefix.py - Sets 2 different threshold of the 3 first prefixes.
+The last threshold is valid for all following prefixes. test_3_thresholds_prefix.py generates the respective results

 The scripts optimize_threshold_compensation.py and optimize_threshold_effectiveness.py are scripts for experimental purposes and based on optimize_threshold.py.